ipaleka/algorand-contracts-testing/media/blog-post.md

     return transaction
 ```

 The code for our tests should be straightforward.
-We use the returned transaction's ID to retrieve a transaction as a Python dictionary and we check some of its values afterwards.
-It is worth noting that in the case of split contract we check that the *group* key holds a valid address as a value which means the transactions are grouped, while for the bank account we test exactly the opposite - that no group key even exists:
+We use the returned transaction's ID to retrieve a transaction as a Python dictionary and we check some of its values afterward.
+It is worth noting that in the case of a split contract we check that the *group* key holds a valid address as a value which means the transactions are grouped, while for the bank account we test exactly the opposite - that no group key even exists:

 ```python
 from algosdk import constants